giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

 All the CRs, mentioned above, have strict spec and important requirements to be considered valid.
 There is very limited CR validation available in the Control Plane for now.
-Therefore, if you create a CR with wrong field values, that can result in a broken tenant cluster.
+Therefore, if you create a CR with wrong field values, that can result in a broken workload cluster.
 That's why we offer a [kubectl plugin](/reference/kubectl-gs/), which helps to template valid CRs.

 The utility supports rendering CRs:

-- Tenant cluster:
+- Workload cluster:
     - `Cluster` (API version `cluster.x-k8s.io/v1alpha2`)
     - `AWSCluster` (API version `infrastructure.giantswarm.io/v1alpha2`)
     - `G8sControlPlane` (API version `infrastructure.giantswarm.io/v1alpha2`)